-The other kind of homework will be offline exercises mostly from the textbook.
-Your work on these exercises will be tested on quizzes and exams.
-Every quiz and half of every exam will consist of problems straight from this kind of homework.
-After the due date, any of them can show up on quizzes/exams.
-I strongly suggest that you write up and turn in your homework by the due date.
-I will correct your work but will not assign a score to it.
+Some of the exercises on the homework will have to be turned in for a grade.
+Others will be tested on quizzes and exams.
+Every quiz and half of every exam will consist of exercises straight from the homework.
+After the due date, any exercise can show up on quizzes/exams.
+I strongly suggest that you write up and turn in your all of your homework by the due date, not only the exercises that will be graded.
+For the part of the homework that is not graded, I will still correct your work.
+I just won't assign a score to it.
 This is so you treat the homework as a learning opportunity rather than a means of evaluation.
-In fact, you can turn in your offline homework to me any time for feedback.
+In fact, you can turn in your homework to me any time for feedback.
 I will comment on it and turn it back to you as soon as I can.
 If you'd like, you can then correct your mistakes and turn it in again for me to check.